Malcolm Maxwell

-Donald Malcolm Maxwell (b 1934, Watford, England - d 2007, Scottsdale, Arizona) was the 19th President of Pacific Union College.
+Donald Malcolm Maxwell (1934 in Watford, England – 2007 in Scottsdale, Arizona) was the 19th President of Pacific Union College.

 Education

 Maxwell graduated from Pacific Union College in 1956 with degrees in theology and biblical languages.
 He went on to pursue a Master of Arts degree at Andrews University in systematic theology.
 After completing his Master of Arts, he pursued a doctorate in biblical studies specializing in the New Testament at New Jersey's Drew University.
 While there, he was named a Rockefeller Fellow and Drew University Scholar.

 Personal life

 The youngest of four sons of Arthur S. Maxwell, of Uncle Arthur fame, Maxwell met his wife, Eileen, in 1955 while still a student at Pacific Union College.
 They were married for 52 years until her death in April 2007.

 Educator

 Maxwell taught in the theology departments of Union College and then Walla Walla College before being selected chair of the department, and later, dean in Walla Walla's School of Theology.
 In 1978 he became the Vice President for Academic Administration at Walla Walla until 1981 when he returned to teach in the theology department, where he taught until accepting an opportunity to serve as President of Pacific Union College.